Hat tip to Pharyngula for this sprinkling of spice.

 Perhaps there is little point to this post as so few people take him seriously, a condition I share wholeheartedly with him: we are brothers in mediocrity, if little else.
 But sometimes the man seems to intentionally try to personally reach me, his sexist slurs beckoning, his delightfully prickly prose teasing with my sense of propriety.
 One should not pretend such attentions go unheeded, even in the polite company of fellows which is the Internet.

-Latin, but of the concepts of justice, crime, immorality, moral relativism and rape.
+Vox Popoli is not only ignorant of Latin, but of the concepts of justice, crime, immorality, moral relativism and rape.
 The bold sections will be quotations from Vox unless stated otherwise.

 I will begin by suggesting that I find the implications of this argument (Vox's paraphrase of Camille Paglia):